nifek/Connect-4-solver/README.md

 # Connect-4-solver
-A Connect 4 strong solver implemented in Java
+A strong solver of Connect 4 implemented in Java

 Available commands: